cyntler/intern-management/README.md

 # intern-management

-Vue recruitment application for managing interns.
+Vue.js recruitment application for managing interns.

 ## How to run?